 You need to do both.
-First, welcome them to your community/tribe or wish them for this new journey whatever really suits your product and industry.
+First, welcome them to your community/tribe or wish them on this new journey whatever really suits your product and industry.

 Then you also say thank you for buying your product.

-You can share essential information regarding the product such as shipping information or update, return policy etc.
+You can share essential information regarding the product such as shipping information or update, return policies, etc.

 It is also a great spot to put ‘related items’ or ‘recommended products at the bottom of the email where you might get some engagement or even sales.